JULI TURPIN

 "Not fulfilling my potential."

-My first foray into becoming a practitioner was a three-year training in Biodynamic Craniosacral Therapy in London under Michael Kern (author of Wisdom in the Body).
-I first came across this modality whilst pregnant and after experiencing major shifts in myself and my children, was compelled to learn how this mysterious and subtle modality worked.
+My journey as a practitioner began with a three-year training in Biodynamic Craniosacral Therapy in London under Michael Kern (author of Wisdom in the Body).
+I first encountered this powerful, subtle modality while pregnant.
+After experiencing profound shifts in myself and my children, I felt compelled to understand how it worked and to share it with others.

-Following on from this I was led to the world of Bach Flower Essences.
-This gentle yet potent system of 38 flower remedies works on an energetic level to help guide the personality towards greater balance.
-Integrating these into my practice has enabled me to address the emotional components at the root of many issues, and to appreciate the interplay between mind and body.
+Soon after, I was drawn to the world of Bach Flower Essences—a gentle yet potent system of 38 remedies that work energetically to guide the personality towards greater balance.
+Integrating these essences into my practice has allowed me to address the emotional underpinnings of many issues and to better appreciate the dynamic interplay between mind and body.